Berni2490/latenode-docs-test/docs/basic_tutorials/first_pa.md

 [](){ #configure-tools }
 ## Configure the tools

+### Authorize Nodes
-Let's give OAuth tokens to our nodes to connect them with real systems — Todoist, Gmail and Calendar:
+Let's give authorization tokens to our nodes to connect them with real systems — Todoist, Gmail, and Calendar:

 1. Click a Todoist node and press **Sign in**.
 If you are not authorized in Todoist yet, system prompts you to sign in.
 1. Sing in if needed.
 You'll see that the **Connection** field contains an auth token.
 1. Press **Save** and close the window.
 1. Click another Todoist node and make sure that it has the same auth token appointed.
 You can manage your authorizations and rename them in **Authorizations** section in left menu.
 1. Repeat above steps for Gmail and Calendar nodes.
-It may require giving necessary permissions for Latenode.
-It is safe.
+You may need to grant the necessary permissions to Latenode.
+This is safe.

+### Fill in fields

 Now we need to give our nodes descriptive names, clear descriptions and specify `fromAIAgent` operator for some fields.
 It provides the AI Agent with reliable information about these nodes.